DyogenIBENS/SCORPIOS/doc/input_your_configuration_file.rst

 	# Use a parallelization scheme specific to large jobs: yes ('y') or no ('n').
 	parallel_scheme_large_job: 'n'

-We detail each of the settings in the next section.
+We detail each of the settings below.

 Supported settings
 ------------------